cschweig2/cschweig2/README.md

 ## 🔭 I’m currently working on...

-Learning React and Redux in Epicodus.
+Learning React and Redux in Epicodus of Portland, OR.

 ## 📫 How to reach me: